ChrisAxt/Dentistimo-GUI/README.md

 - The client subscribes to a topic in the clinic handler and expects to recieve dentist data via MQTT.
 This data is then displayed on the map in line with the requirements.

 #### Data Output
-- The client publishes a request for data every time the page reloads, which is subscribed by the clinic handler.
+- The client publishes a request for dentist data every time the page reloads, which is subscribed by the clinic handler.

 ## Project setup
 ```